-- equipment available onsite; - condition of surface from which access must be made; - room available; - potential for shared use with other trades; etc. - It is critical that consideration be given to worker access for specific tasks and for entire work areas.
-Ladders must not be used where other means of access are practical and safer. - If there is no practical alternative to ladders, Contractor shall ensure that ladders provided are suitable and in good condition, and the employees are trained to use them properly. - While using ladders, the local legal requirements and best practices shall be followed by the Contractors, which include, but not limited to: - Check the ladder for defects at the start of a shift, after it has been used in another location by other workers, or after it has been left in one location for a lengthy period of: - Areas surrounding the base and top of the ladder should be clear of trash, materials and other obstructions since getting on and off the ladder is relatively more hazardous than other aspects of use; - The base of the ladder should be secured against accidental movement.
-Use a ladder equipped with non-slip feet appropriate for the situation, nail a cleat to the floor, or otherwise anchor the feet or bottom of the side rails: - The ladder must be set up on a firm level surface.
-If its base is to rest on soft, uneven or rough soil, a mud sill should be used: - The top of the ladder should be tied off or otherwise secured to prevent any movement.
-If this is not possible, given the type of ladder or circumstances of its use, one worker shall hold the base of the ladder while it is being used;
+- In deciding on the best type of access for various tasks and work locations, the Contractors shall also consider: - the amount of materials involved; - the time workers spend on the access equipment; - weather conditions; - equipment available onsite; - condition of surface from which access must be made; - room available; - > potential for shared use with other trades; etc. - It is critical that consideration be given to worker access for specific tasks and for entire work areas.
+Ladders must not be used where other means of access are practical and safer. - If there is no practical alternative to ladders, Contractor shall ensure that ladders provided are suitable and in good condition, and the employees are trained to use them properly. - While using ladders, the local legal requirements and best practices shall be followed by the Contractors, which include, but not limited to: - Check the ladder for defects at the start of a shift, after it has been used in another location by other workers, or after it has been left in one location for a lengthy period of; - Areas surrounding the base and top of the ladder should be clear of trash, materials and other obstructions since getting on and off the ladder is relatively more hazardous than other aspects of use; - The base of the ladder should be secured against accidental movement.
+Use a ladder equipped with nonslip feet appropriate for the situation, nail a cleat to the floor, or otherwise anchor the feet or bottom of the side rails; - The ladder must be set up on a firm level surface.
+If its base is to rest on soft, uneven or rough soil, a mud sill should be used;